IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-11-13-the-halting-problem.md

 ## Introduction

 If you have written computer codes, then you certainly would have fallen into the trap of infinite loops.
 Then you might have wondered if there is an algorithm to check if any given computer program runs into an infinite loop or not; in other words, to check if it halts or not.
 How wonderful it would be if such an algorithm exists!
 But alas, the truth is that there is no such algorithm, not because no one has found such an algorithm yet, but because there is no way of finding such an algorithm ever.
-This is called the **halting problem**.

-The halting problem is the problem of determining, from a description of an arbitrary computer program and an input, whether the program will finish running or continue to run forever.
+The **halting problem** is the problem of determining, from a description of an arbitrary computer program and an input, whether the program will finish running or continue to run forever.
 Now let me define two terms- **decidable** and **undecidable**.
 A problem is decidable if it has a solution.
 If there is no algorithm that solves the problem in a finite amount of time, the problem is undecidable.

 ![Halting-problem](/blog/assets/img/the-halting-problem/halting-problem.png)